bossanova808/MediaCopier/Readme.md

-### MediaCopier (for XBMC)
+### MediaCopier (for Kodi)

-This tool is a gross python hack script to try & make two common processes easier:
+This tool is a python hack script to try & make two common processes easier:

-- You have a large media library (movies and TV shows), and you want to share this library with your friends/family
+- You have a large media library (movies and TV shows), and you want to share this library with your friends/family on a regular basis (subscriber updates)
 - You want to take the unwatched portion of your own library with you on holidays - 'xbmc-agogo' if you will.

-   (Paired with a little NUC machine running [Openelec](http://openelec.tv/) and using an internal 1.5TB drive, you can have a very full XBMC experience anywhere you go that has an HDMI friendly TV.
-Using the [trakt.tv](https://trakt.tv/) add-on, this agogo process can even mark off all the stuff you watched on holiday when you get back!)
+   (Paired with an Odroid N3 running Coreelec and using an external hard dive, you can have a very full Kosi experience anywhere you go that has an HDMI friendly TV.
+Using the [trakt.tv](https://trakt.tv/) add-on, this 'agogo' process can even mark off all the stuff you watched on holiday when you get back!)

 This system basically lets your friends and family subscribe to TV shows - they then just periodically bring/send their hard drive to you, and you run a fully automatic update which copies all new episodes and/or selected movies since the last update.
 Alternatively it can inspect your current XBMC library and grab all the unwatched tv and/or movies from it and send them to your holiday machine.